chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Description of the Case
 -----------------------

-In this example, we showcase the Radial Basis Functions (RBF) type of objects used in Lethe's resolved immersed-boundary Navier-Stokes solver.
+In this example, we showcase the RBF type of objects used in Lethe's resolved immersed-boundary Navier-Stokes solver.

 ------------------------